FAIRmat-NFDI/nomad-docs/docs/howto/oasis/update.md

 ### to 1.2.2

-We upgraded the Jupyterhub version used for NORTH from 1.0.2 to 4.0.2.
-By default the Jupyterhub database is persisted in the `nomad_oasis_north` container.
+We upgraded the JupyterHub version used for NORTH from 1.0.2 to 4.0.2.
+By default the JupyterHub database is persisted in the `nomad_oasis_north` container.
 If you want to keep the database (e.g. to not loose any open tools), you will have to upgrade the database.
 Update the NOMAD docker image version and restart the Oasis like this: